Fiscal Management

 Adopted: 12/13

-Revised: 5/15; 12/18
+Revised: 5/15; 12/18; 1/22

-Related Policy (Code#): 803.2
+Related Policy: 803.2

 The superintendent [or designee] designates the employees authorized to use district credit cards for the purchase of appropriate goods and services for district purposes.
-The superintendent [or designee] shall be responsible for establishing administrative procedures that, at a minimum, address the following:
+The superintendent [or designee] will be responsible for establishing administrative procedures that, at a minimum, address the following:

-The district shall instruct the credit card issuer in writing to block all credit card purchases of unauthorized goods and services, purchases of goods and services from unauthorized merchants, purchases in excess of the single transaction limit, and purchases in excess of the monthly billing cycle limit.
+The district will instruct the credit card issuer in writing to block all credit card purchases of unauthorized goods and services, purchases of goods and services from unauthorized merchants, purchases in excess of the single transaction limit, and purchases in excess of the monthly billing cycle limit.
 District credit card purchases may be made by telephone, facsimile, over the internet, or onsite.

 Adopted 2/05